Showing posts with label crochet. Show all posts

 Here are a few more really nice stitches.
 I think the camel stitch looks a lot like a knitted ribbing stitch.
 The remaining videos are on beautiful stitches that could be used for sweaters, afghans and etc.

-How to make a Waffle Stitch Video by Bella Coco Crochet
+by Bella Coco Crochet

 Every year I do one craft show here in the Twin Cities.
 I bring all the pretties that I have made throughout the year.
 It's such a fun weekend.
 It's also my social event of the year.
 Meeting and greeting hundreds of people is so much fun.
 So many people have stories of their own about crocheting.
 I've had many people ask me to teach a crocheting class.
 Although it is tempting, I would rather do what I am doing...no pressure.
 I have taught my Granddaughters to crochet and they are now making adorable amigurumi stuffed toys.
 If you have never seen this type of crochet item, I have a few pictures below that might interest you. www.passionatecrafter.com My Granddaughters have made so many of these cute little projects.